Surgical Correction of Calcaneal and Ankle Malunions

 - Radiographic Confirmation: Obtain fluoroscopic anteroposterior (AP), mortise, and axial calcaneal radiographs to verify correct pin placement, screw length, and overall hindfoot alignment.

 - Supplemental Fixation: If more stable fixation is required, place a third guide pin from the plantar margin of the anterior process of the calcaneus into the distal aspect of the talar neck and head.
-Take extreme care to avoid violating the talonavicular joint.

 - Screw Insertion: Place large fragment, partially threaded (7.3 mm or 8.0 mm) cannulated screws over the guide wires in lag mode for definitive compression and fixation.
+Ensure the screw heads are countersunk to prevent painful plantar hardware prominence.

 Wound Closure